-In our case name of the model is ROLPA, but names of the problem and result were not given so the program set them to 0.
-The comment line is also empty.
-Please observe this fields while playing with the program.
-You can see that any time you change the reference point the number in the right box will be increased, and any time you change the definition of the multiobjective problem (modifying any bound or row status) the number in the right (result name) box will be increased and number in the middle (problem name) box will be set to the same value.
+definition of the multiobjective problem (modifying any bound or row status) the number in the right (result name) box will be increased and number in the middle (problem name) box will be set to the same value.

 Let us assume that farm manager (the user of our program) needs to maximize rye and potato production as well as the production of milk and wants to minimize fertilizer consumption.
-To inform the program what should be maximized or minimized just move the cursor to the Status column in the proper row and press key (Fig. 16).
+To inform the program what should be maximized or minimized just move the cursor to the Status column in the proper row and press key (Fig. 15).

 Now you can see all possibilities.
-Please move the cursor to the corresponding item and press $\langle \text{Enter} \rangle$ key.
+Please move the cursor to the corresponding item and press <Enter> key.
 Repeat this operation for all required objectives.
 You can also modify bound definitions but we assume that you don't want to do it.
 After specifying such problem definition we have to compute utopia point and nadir point approximation.
-When you press the function key $\langle F6 \rangle$ it will be done in several steps.
+When you press the function key <F6> it will be done in several steps.
 In described problem there are three maximized and one minimized objective.
 Such definition results in four optimization runs a one for each objective.
-After each run a short beep is sound and numbers in Utopia and Nadir columns are updated.
-Remember that numbers in nadir column specify only approximation of the mathematic nadir point while numbers in utopia column reflect actual coordinates of the utopia point.
+After each run a short beep is sound and numbers in Utopia column are updated.